Choosing the right tiler

 Whether it’s in your bathroom, kitchen, or hallway, tiling is one the most hard-wearing and attractive ways of decorating your home.

 As well as being an attractive finish, tiling will also protect your walls and floors from water damage, so with such an important job, it’s vital that you find the right tiler to perform the work.
-We spoke to some of the experienced tradesmen recommended on MyBuilder to find out the key things you should know in order to make the right choice:
+We spoke to some of the experienced tradespeople recommended on MyBuilder to find out the key things you should know in order to make the right choice:

 - Look out for experience as much as accreditations

 - Make sure you are comfortable with them

 - Check what warranties and guarantees are available

 Keeping these points in mind can help you focus on what to look for when you’re meeting with tradespeople and getting quotes for the work.
 Carry on reading for more details on how to go about finding the right tradesperson for your job.